United States home front during World War II: Baseball

 Because many of the able-bodied young men of the United States enlisted or were drafted into service, many MLB roster spots went to players deemed physically unfit for service.
 They ranged from players such as Tommy Holmes, who had a chronic sinus condition, to Pete Gray, who had only one arm.
 Older stars such as Jimmie Foxx, Lloyd Waner, Ben Chapman, Babe Herman and Hal Trosky also found new playing opportunities and came out of retirement.

 Basketball

-After the United States entered the war, the country's two professional basketball leagues, the American Basketball League and National Basketball League, both shrunk to four teams.
+After the United States entered the war, the country's two professional basketball leagues, the American Basketball League and National Basketball League, both shrank to four teams.
 Much of the country's best basketball was played on military bases.

 Football

 More than 1,000 players left or postponed their professional football careers due to the war.
 Due to the depletion of rosters, the Pittsburgh Steelers merged with the Philadelphia Eagles in 1943 to become the Steagles and with the Chicago Cardinals in 1944 to become Card-Pitt.
 In 1943, the Cleveland Rams suspended operations altogether.
 During this time, due to the lack of well-rounded athletes available, the National Football League also began allowing free substitutions, which revolutionized the game.